FelixTJDietrich/homepage/src/pages/posts/001-why-this-blog.md

 Last year especially felt like I was learning exponentially more things because of the connections I made.
 The learnings would not have been possible on my own.
 Other people give you a lot of inspirations and insights if you talk to them.
 On the flip side, you are helping others with their journey.

 I want to connect with more people, learn new things, and have new experiences.
 I want to propagate information to others and receive theirs.
 A blog will help me become an active node in the social graph.

 ## Conclusion

 There are obviously more reasons I could list such as: improving my writing, building a brand, documenting my life, learning self-expression, getting my thoughts straight, and so on...

 A lot of reasons and benefits will reveal themselves in the future.
 There are a lot of unknowns.
-I have started placing a lot of weight on the unknown.
-I can not assess the hidden value of this blog experiment.
+I have started placing a lot of weight on the unknown, and can't assess the hidden value of this blog experiment.
 Only time will tell its value to me.

 I’m starting a blog.